-Your county Mental Health/Mental Retardation (MH/MR) program office is another source of possible funding.
+Your county MH/DS program office is another source of possible funding.

-Other MH/MR offices provide funds for individuals to attend a CPS training class outside the county.
+Other MH/DS offices provide funds for individuals to attend a CPS training class outside the county.

-To find contact information for your county's MH/MR office visit MH/MR Program Administrators Association of PA Web site.
+To find contact information for your county's MH/DS office visit MH/DS Program Administrators Association of PA Web site.